Gawler: History

+shops, six dwelling-houses, and thirty-four inhabitants".

+A 4000 acre special survey was applied for by Stephen King, H. Dundas Murray, and a syndicate of ten other colonists.
+The survey for Murray's syndicate was carried out in 1839 by William Jacob for the firm of Light, Finniss, & Company, of which Col. William Light (died 6 October 1839) was a founder.

+By 1842 Gawler had a main thoroughfare named Murray Street, and a town square named Light Square.

-Adelaide became a model of foresight with wide streets and ample parklands.
-After Light's death, it also became a model for numerous other planned towns in South Australia (many of which were never built).
-As the only other town planned by Light, Gawler is dissimilar to Adelaide's one square mile (2.6 km²) grid; the heart of Gawler is triangular rather than square, a form dictated by the topographical features.
-The parkland along the riverbanks and a Victorian preference for public squares are present, but Light was aware that he was planning a village, not a metropolis.
+Thanks to Colonel Light, Adelaide was a model of foresight with wide streets and ample parklands.
+After Light's death, it became a model for numerous other planned towns in South Australia (many of which were never built).
+Gawler is dissimilar to Adelaide's one square mile (2.6 km²) grid; the heart of Gawler is triangular rather than square, a form dictated by the topographical features.
+The parkland along the riverbanks and a Victorian preference for public squares are present, but Gawler was a village, not a metropolis.

 Gawler prospered early with the discovery of copper nearby at Kapunda and Burra, which resulted in Gawler becoming a resting stop to and from Adelaide.
 Later, it developed industries including flour milling by Hilfers & Co, and the engineering works of James Martin & Co manufactured agricultural machinery, mining and ore-processing machinery and smelters for the mines of Broken Hill and the Western Australian goldfields, and steam locomotives and rolling stock.
 May Brothers & Co. also manufactured mining and agricultural machinery.

 With prosperity came a modest cultural flowering, ("The colonial Athens" was its nickname in the late 19th and early 20th centuries), the high point of which was the holding of a competition to compose an anthem for Australia in 1859, four decades before nationhood.
 The result was the Song Of Australia, written by Caroline Carleton to music by Carl Linger.
 This became, in the next century, a candidate in a national referendum to choose a new National Anthem for Australia to replace God Save the Queen.

 Gawler had a horse street tram service from 1879 to 1931.

+Deadman's Pass

+Boyle Travers Finniss recounts an incident during Colonial Light's travels before the Gawler survey.
+While camping at the Gawler river, they stumbled upon a deceased man buried upright and coated in clay.
+The tale circulating in Adelaide attributes the man's demise to a party led by Mr. Berhard.
+Allegedly, while travelling north with a dray, a distressed man emerged from the scrub west of the road and collapsed from hunger and thirst near the Gawler river ford.
+Despite efforts to save him, he succumbed shortly after encountering the party.
+They interred him in a tree and covered him in clay to protect his body from wild dogs, dubbing the tree "dead man's tree."
+The site, known as deadman's pass, lies at the southern end of Murray Street near the river.